 Description of radiation environment

 Space radiation is a sum of different particles which moves very fast, comes from different sources and carry different energies.
-To describe structure of radiation we use models which presents spectrum of fluxes of particles and their energy.
+To describe the structure of radiation we use models which present a spectrum of fluxes of particles and their energy.

 Flux and fluence of particles

 Flux is a measure which tells us how densely space is filled with moving particles.
 We can imagine that we put a square frame in space and starting to count particles which fly through the frame.
 The intense of appearing particles inside the frame is the flux – number of particles flying through the frame per second.
 It is usually given in units .